 I’ve worked on several storage systems during my life.
 Here is a summary, and a collection of a few reference documents.

 Coda developed at Carnegie Mellon by the group of Mahadev Satyanarayanan (Satya) was the first file system to deeply explore the concept of disconnected operation.
-The official Coda web page is here.
+The official Coda web page contains many resources, and my publications from these years are on the Coda research web pages.

 I led the effort from 1996 to 2001 and ported Coda to Linux.
 I wrote an overview article in the Linux Journal in 1998, with beautiful illustrations created by Gaich Muramatsu.